Sergio-Sclovich/S2P/README.md

 3)run the script from where the "infiles" folder is

-the path to "indfiles is set with "/" so it works on unix
+the path to "indfiles" is set with "/" so it works on unix